 [59]Beating the host plant is one of the most effective methods for collecting spider mites.
 A stick is used to vigorously beat the leaves and branches over a white tray from which the mites are picked up with a fine brush.

 [60]The washing and sieving method can also be used to collect spider mites.
 First, leaves or branches are dipped in 0.2–0.3% household detergent or 50–70% ethanol in a large container and stirred for a few minutes to dislodge the mites.
 Next, the suspension is poured into a stack of three stainless-steel sieves: 1680 μm, 600 μm and 44 μm aperture for the top, middle and bottom sieves, respectively (modified from de Lillo, 2009).
 Finally, mites on the bottom sieve are back-washed with 70% ethanol into a Petri dish and picked up with a fine brush.
-An alternative method is to simply immerse plant material in 50–70% ethanol, allowing the mites to sink to the bottom of the container, pipetting them into a small vial and storing.
+An alternative method is to simply immerse plant material in 50–70% ethanol, allowing the mites to sink to the bottom of the container, then pipet them into a small vial and store them.